 Break each goal down systematically, listing what needs to be done in order to keep you moving forward to accomplishing the ultimate goal – your success!

 Let’s say we start with a four-year goal.
-Break it in half and you know where to be in two years.
-Break it in half again and now there is a one-year goal.
-Do this one more time and now you have a six-month goal.
-Continue this process until you’re down to what to do in the next month.
+Break it in half, and you will know where to be in two years.
+Break it in half again, and now there is a one-year goal.
+Do this one more time, and now you have a six-month goal.
+Continue this process until you know what to do in the next month.
 What you end up with is a SMART Goal.
 Download our free SMART Goals Worksheet.

-Once you’ve written down your goals and broken them down into bit-sized SMART objectives, you’ve actually mapped out an action plan.
+Once you’ve written down your goals and broken them down into bite-sized SMART objectives, you’ve actually mapped out an action plan.
 Now you know what has to be accomplished in the next 30 days to begin accomplishing the goals.

 Step by Step